emoriarty/jekyll-notion/README.md

 ## Page filename

-There are two kinds of collections: posts and others.
+There are two kinds of documents in Jekyll: posts and others.

-When the collection is posts, the filename format contains the `created_time` property plus the page title as specified in [jekyll docs](https://jekyllrb.com/docs/posts/#creating-posts).
+When the document is a post, the filename format contains the `created_time` property plus the page title as specified in [jekyll docs](https://jekyllrb.com/docs/posts/#creating-posts).

 ```
 YEAR-MONTH-DAY-title.MARKUP
 ```

-Any other collection, the filename is the page title.
+The filename for any other document is the page title.